RafalKostecki/poyters/README.md

 - Clear contact form after sending email
 - Clear signup form after succesfully registration
 - Center horizontally and vertically apiMessage text
+- Show the first letter of the username in case of an avatar absence
 - Fix contact for email validation overflow